d1vanov/libquentier/CodingStyle.md

         b = c;
     }

-Another point about curly braces usage is where to put the opening curly brace: at the end of the first line of the conditional operator or loop operator or at the beginning of the next line.
-The best approach seems to be using both options as appropriate: for small enough operator bodies without inner indentation level changes it seems better to leave the opening curly brace at the end of the operator's first line as it makes the code be aligned more compactly while staying perfectly readable.
-However, if the operator's body involves many lines, say, more than 6 or 7, or has multiple inner indentation level changes within it, it looks better with the opening curly brace put at the beginning of the next line.
+In libquentier project opening curly brace for operators is put at the end of the first line of the conditional operator or loop operator unless the operator body consists of multiple lines.
+In the latter case the opening curly brace is put at the beginning of the next line.
+In clang-format configuration it corresponds to option `BraceWrappingAfterControlStatementStyle` having the value of `MultiLine`.
+See [this ticket](https://reviews.llvm.org/D68296) for reference.

-Examples:

-    if (a > b) {
-        something(a, b);
-        somethingElse(a, b);
-    }

-    if (c > d)
-    {
-        thingOne(c);
-        thingTwo(d);
-        thingThree(c, d);
-        if (d > e) {
-            thingFour(d, e);
-        }
-    }

-    if (d > e)
-    {
-        if (f < e) {
-            thingFive(f, e);
-        }
-    }

 In class declarations the opening curly brace should always be placed on the next line after the declaration: